Lajos Vajda: Photomontages (1930–1933)

-In this period Vajda “regards film to be the most appropriate artistic genre for expressing new endeavours.
-He recognises the crucial role of modern film. (…) The film director who creates meaning in random events and fates is capable of creating a new artistic worldview.
+In this period Vajda regards film to be the most appropriate artistic genre for expressing new endeavors.
+He recognises the crucial role of modern film. (…) A film director who creates meaning in random events is capable of creating a new artistic worldview.
 This is the way Vajda approaches surrealism as a technique of creation.
-The photomontages made in Paris, and later the stream of many-layered drawing montages, collages and simultaneous compositions illustrate his artistic convictions: the problems of painting can be solved through ideas coming from the world of film.
+The photomontages made in Paris and later the stream of multi-layered drawing montages, collages and other compositions illustrate his artistic conviction: the problems of painting can be solved through ideas coming from the world of film.

 In Vajda’s photomontages “the extreme forces of the human world appear in a dramatic simultaneity: dead babies and decrepit old men, knife and bread, rifle and bird, tiger and lily: the jungle laws of the struggle for survival and pure flowers are composed into one picture in diagonals of tension.
 These photomontages are completely different from the unreal Soviet propaganda montages of the age "with their monumental industrial machinery, dams and bridges".

 The photomontages are “mostly characterized by confronting extremes.
 It's as if each of these montages shows us a drama condensed into a single image.
 Various details cut out from newspapers and picture magazines, juxtaposed on neutral cardboard, result in an unusual tension.